Alamao4523/VALKYRON-AGI/README.md

 🔥 No LUA.
 No PYTHON.
 No Code.
 This is achieved by using a secret-sauce AI JSON OFFLINE Parser.
 Everything is then converted so Cerberus can take action.

-👑 Creating scripts is easy for humans.
+👑 Creating scripts should be easy for humans.
 Even easier for AI.
 Complex scripting languages were intentionally avoided.
-This AI Parser also ensures that if something is malformed it will just continue safely.
+This AI Parser also ensures that if a action is malformed it will just continue safely with the execution.

 📜 I attached a example script, every new line will correspond to a action.
 Capable of handling +1 Million actions as its file based and safeguards keep it on track against edge-cases